Ray Fisher (baseball): "Lifetime" ban

-Fisher is one of the few players to be re-instated into professional baseball after being banned for life.
+Fisher is one of the few players to be re-instated into professional baseball during their lifespan after being banned for life.
 Prior to the 1921 season, the Reds offered him a contract in which his salary was $1,000 less than that of the previous season.
 After making his objections known in a letter to Reds president August Herrmann, Fisher signed the contract.
 Before the season began, however, Fisher learned that the position of head baseball coach had again become available at the University of Michigan, a position for which he had belatedly applied the previous year on the recommendation of Branch Rickey.
 Fisher requested, and was apparently given by manager Pat Moran, permission to go and look into the job.

 When he was offered the position at Michigan, the Reds' management tried to induce Fisher to remain with the team by offering to restore the $1,000 cut from the previous year's contract.
 Fisher thought the Michigan position held greater long-term promise and accepted the job, believing that he would be given his release from Cincinnati or placed on the list of voluntarily retired players (both of which were subsequently reported in the local papers).

 Part way into Michigan's playing season, other teams began contacting Fisher inquiring as to his availability to pitch and coach during the summer, Rickey's St. Louis Cardinals among them.
 Fisher contacted the Reds for clarification on his status, noting that he realized they had first call on his services.
 He learned that he was being placed on the list of those ineligible to play, the Reds citing his having given them only seven days notice, rather than the required ten, prior to leaving the club.
 Fisher appealed to the commissioner of baseball, Kenesaw Mountain Landis, and the commissioner promised to look into the matter.